Skip to Content

 The obstacles to being present in school can look different for every student.
 There are tangible things we can identify such as lack of transportation or having to pick up an extra shift to support the family income.
 But there are other obstacles that are harder to see that sometimes stand in the way of students walking through the doors.

-As a high school student, Zoe was very quiet and stayed to herself.
+As a middle school student, Zoe was very quiet and stayed to herself.
 Like many teenagers, self-esteem and anxiety are normal emotions on a daily basis.
 But for Zoe, the thought of going to school felt overwhelming.

 “I was kind of lonely and didn’t really like school.
 I would stay at home and would cry and tell my mom that I didn’t want to go to school,” Zoe explained.
 “I feel like I was a very quiet person, but I used to not talk to anybody at all, just kind of stayed to myself.”